uk-gov-mirror/ukforeignoffice.digital-form-builder-designer/readme.md

 A hapi plugin providing a visual designer for [digital form builder](https://github.com/DEFRA/digital-form-builder) based applications.

+# Environment variables
+If there is a .env file present, these will be loaded in first.

+To symlink an external .env file, for example inside a [Keybase](https://keybase.io) folder:

+`npm run symlink-env /location/of/.env`.

+`symlink-config` accepts two variables, ENV_LOC and LINK_TO.
+If the file location is not passed in, you will be prompted for a location.
+ LINK_TO is optional, it defaults to `./${PROJECT_DIR}`.

 ## License

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: